EddieKHHo/EddieKHHo.github.io/_posts/2021-05-06-Markup_Code_Image.md

 ---
 classes: wide
 title: "Markup: Post with Code/Images"
-excerpt: "Displaying code and images in posts."
+excerpt: "This is the excerpt.
+Displaying code and images in posts."
 date: 2021-05-06
 last_modified_at: false
 toc : true